 One important question we often ask ourselves as dog owners is “How much should I feed my dog?”, and with canine obesity on the rise this is becoming an increasingly important question.

-A recent study investigated the way we feed our dogs and it turns out the majority of us may be making a simple, single mistake when it comes to dishing out the dog food.
+A recent study investigated the way we feed our dogs, and it turns out the majority of us may be making a simple, single mistake when it comes to dishing out the dog food.
+Dog nutritionist Dana Brigman discusses the importance of giving the dog the right food to become healthy and live a long life.

 So, How Much Should I Feed My Dog?